Alabama has a thriving business climate and the lowest property taxes in the United States.

 Rate Rider EDI

-Load addition and job creation incentives are intended to give customers a reduction in base rate charges for 24 months when they provide new or additional load of at least 1,000 kilovolt ampere (kVA) while adding new jobs.
+Load addition incentives are intended to give new customers a reduction in base rate charges for the first 5 years of a 10 year contract when they provide new load of at least 1,000 kW and commencing before January 1, 2021.

 Rate Rider CRI (Community Redevelopment Incentive)